dharple/bin/README.md

 `generate-pin` - Generates random PINs

+`mbox-splitter` - Splits an mbox file into individual files

 `organize-camera-uploads` - Moves the contents of a Dropbox "Camera Uploads"
 			    directory into subdirectories based on year and month.